 - Grants Administered by CZM

 - Coastal Community Resilience Grant Program - Grants to cities and towns to advance new and innovative local efforts to address climate change and sea level rise impacts.

-- Green Infrastructure for Coastal Resilience Pilot Grant Program - Grants to support local efforts to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise through natural and nonstructural approaches, called green infrastructure.
+- Green Infrastructure for Coastal Resilience Grant Program - Grants to support local efforts to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise through natural and nonstructural approaches, called green infrastructure.

 - Coastal Landscaping - Landscaping options for controlling erosion and preventing storm damage.

 - Shoreline Change Project - Documented erosion and accretion along the Massachusetts coast, complete with an interactive map showing how the shoreline of Massachusetts has shifted between the mid-1800s and 2009.

 - South Shore Coastal Hazards Characterization Atlas - Technical information on erosion and other coastal hazards impacting communities from Hull to the Cape Cod Canal.

 - Barrier Beach Management - An inventory of the state’s barrier beaches and guidelines for beach managers.

 - Inventories of Seawalls and Other Coastal Structures - Reports prepared for CZM and the Department of Conservation and Recreation from 2006 to 2013 that provide an inventory of locations for seawalls, revetments, groins, jetties, and other coastal structures, as well as condition ratings and estimated repair or reconstruction costs for the publically owned structures.